Udayraj123/OMRChecker/samples/experimental/2-template-shifts/README.md

 ## Reasons for shifts in Template layout:
 Listing out a few reasons for the above observation:

 ### Printer margin setting
 The margin settings for different printers may be different for the same OMR layout.
 Thus causing the print to become elongated either horizontally, vertically or both ways.
+This can also

 ### The Fan-out effect
 The fan-out effect is usually observed in a sheet fed offset press.
 Depending on how the papers are made, their dimensions have a tendency to change when they are exposed to moisture or water.